jmgurvitch/art-of-data/center_and_variability.md

 ![Violin plot of Gentoo bill lengths](assets/img/center-and-variability-violin.png)

 1. How do the **box and whiskers** of a violin plot differ from those of a box plot?

+   The box is the entire area of the violin plot, and the whiskers are the same as in a boxplot.

 2. What information does a violin plot provide that a box plot doesn't?

+   A violin plot accurately reflects distribution/concentration of data.
+Here is [a good animation](https://blog.bioturing.com/2018/05/16/5-reasons-you-should-use-a-violin-graph/).

 3. When would we want to use a violin plot over a box plot?

 ### Deviation
 1. What is a datapoint's **deviation** in relation to the dataset mean?